dwrobel/flatcam/README.md

 - whenever a FlatCAM tool is activated, if the notebook side is hidden it will be unhidden
 - reactivated the Voronoi classed
 - added a new parameter named Offset in the Excellon tool table - work in progress
+- finished work on Offset parameter in Excellon Object (Excellon Editor, camlib, FlatCAMObj updated to take this param in consideration)
+- fixed a bug where in Excellon editor when editing a file, a tool was automatically added.
+That is supposed to happen only for empty newly created Excellon Objects.

 10.02.2019